POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/psygrid.rst

 This will provide a summary, which tell you:

 - to which hdf5 file it is connected
-- how many runs are in the grid and have
+- how many runs are in the grid and how many have

   - a binary history
   - a history of star 1